 Bookings: Call +33 5 65 11 61 87

-9. Vin Vigne Voyages
+9. Vin Vigne Voyages, various locations

 If you’re coming to the Midi-Pyrénées but aren’t familiar with the local wines, you’ve got two choices: bluffing or taking an educational tour with Vin Vigne Voyages.
-You can focus your attentions on the black wines of the Cahors region (so-called because of the inky colour of the reds) as well as the highly desired black truffles.
-Alternatively, you might spend an afternoon among the vineyards of Gaillac, where you’ll get to learn about the varietals of the region during two vineyard visits and tastings.
+You can focus your attention on the black wines of the Cahors region (so-called because of the inky colour of the reds) as well as the highly desired black truffles.

 Price Range: £££